ZacharieBe/Data-science-project/README.md

 # Data-science-project

-This work is part of university assignement and covers all data science topics : data unterstanding, cleaning, preprocessing and model design.
+This work is part of a university assignement and covers all data science topics : data unterstanding, cleaning, preprocessing and model design.